Introduction to Cluster Algebras. Chapters 1-3: The Laurent phenomenon

 It remains to show that $x_j'$ and $x_j''$ are coprime.
 Note that $x'_k$ and $x''_j$ can be regarded as polynomials in~$x_r$; we denote by $x'_k(0)$ and $x''_j(0)$ their specializations at $x_r=0$.
 If we show that $x''_j(0)$ is coprime to $x'_j=x_j'(0)$, then we'll be done.
 To this end, note that $x'_k(0) = x_k^{-1} M_4$.
 Therefore

 Here both the numerator and denominator are linear in $x_q$, and therefore the denominator (essentially,~$x'_j$) cannot divide the numerator more than once.
 Also, $x'_j$ is irreducible.
+This means that, in order for $x''_j(0)$ and $x'_j$ to fail to be coprime, we would need the denominator of $x''_j(0)$ to divide the numerator at least twice.
 Hence $x''_j(0)$ and $x'_j$ are coprime, as desired. \end{proof}

 We are now ready to complete the proof of Case~2 of Theorem~\ref{thm:Laurent}.
 We begin by augmenting the initial extended exchange matrix $\tilde{B}_\circ$ by two additional rows corresponding to two new frozen variables $x_q$ and~$x_r$.~We~set